TBD, Director of Undergraduate Studies

 The concentration emphasizes collaboration.
 Actors, producers, directors, choreographers, dancers, writers, designers, and stage managers necessarily work together to create and produce a successful performance.
 Many of our studio courses model this kind of collaboration; they also include reading or other analytical components to enhance the studio work.
 Similarly, scholarly courses are often reinforced with practical application of studio skills in the classroom.

-In addition to the required coursework, students pursuing the Theater, Dance, and Media concentration will have the opportunity to participate in at least two TDM concentration production seminars led by professional directors and designers.
+In addition to the required coursework, students pursuing the Theater, Dance, and Media concentration will have the opportunity to participate in at least two TDM concentration production studio courses led by professional directors, choreographers, and designers.
 Concentrators will also obtain valuable technical skills through both working on the crew for at least one concentration show, as well as through studio design classes and the concentration technical and production training modules.

 Elective Program: 12 courses (48 credits)

 - Four courses focused on critical and scholarly approaches to theater offered through the Standing Committee on Theater, Dance, and Media or by faculty in allied fields, including, but not limited to, the departments of Comparative Literature, English, Music, History of Art and Architecture, Visual and Environmental Studies, and Folklore and Mythology.
 These courses should not all be taken in a single discipline, for example dramatic literature, but rather should give the student a range of experience in the various aspects of theater making.
-At least one of these courses must span a substantial time period and include various genres and forms of theater, dance, and media.
+At least one of these courses must focus on pre-20th century performance and include various genres and forms of theater, dance, and media.
 The student will consult with the Director of Undergraduate Studies (DUS) for course approval and to compile a sound plan of study to meet this requirement.
-[Note: one of the eight courses in either scholarly or practiced-based approaches must be in non-Western theater/dance or non-traditional performance.]
+[Note: one of the eight courses in either scholarly or practiced-based approaches must be in non-U.S. theater/dance or non-traditional performance.]

-- Two TDM production seminars (TDM 90ar and 90br).
-These seminars frame and focus on TDM professionally directed and designed productions each term.
-Students may be involved as actors, assistant directors, designers, dramaturgs or producers.
+- Two TDM production studios (TDM 90AR/BR/CR/DR).
+These studio courses frame and focus on TDM professionally directed, choreographed, and designed productions each term.
+Students may be involved as actors, dancers, apprentice directors, choreographers, designers, dramaturgs or producers.

-- Sophomore year: Theater, Dance, and Media 97: Drama, Theater, Theory. (one term) required.
+- Sophomore year: Theater, Dance, and Media 97: Theater, Dance & Media: What It Is and How To Do It. (one term) required.
 Letter-graded.

 Junior year: Theater, Dance, and Media 98 (one term) required.
 Letter-graded.